t h e i r n a m e s w i l l n o t b e l o s t

-On the 14th of may 2018 the fifth serie of Stones shall be layed in the old city of Alkmaar.
+On the 14th of may 2018 the fifth serie of Stones were layed in the old city of Alkmaar.
 Most of the victims were living in the neighbourhood of the Langestraat and the Oudegracht.

 Below this page you can read more about the project.